Reading a recipe isn't like reading a book. It's a set of instructions for preparing

 different ingredients.
 This can be helpful if you're out of a certain ingredient or

-you're allergic to an ingredient
+you're allergic to

 The directions tell you the steps you need to take to make the recipe.
 Always